 I now realized that accepting such an invitation was a serious cultural responsibility.
 While I accepted food and lodging, I was not only expected to present a welcome gift but to participate in ceremonies and share traditional ways of life that completely overwhelmed me with their unfamiliarity and unexpected formality.
 It also became clear to me that we foreigners are always seen as representative of our own country and culture.
 The impression the locals get of us not only influences how they think of the U.S., but also how they will treat Americans and other foreigners they meet after us.

 My concerns were relieved on the day of my departure, when everyone in my host family was sad to see me go.
 And I felt sad, too, as if I were saying good-bye to my family.
 What I had not realized, until then, was that my participation in this week-long celebration, despite its difficult moments, had forged a bond between me, Waisiki, and his family, a friendship that still prevails.

-Volker Poelzl is an Austrian-born freelance writer who has lived in 35 different countries.
+Volker Poelzl is an Austrian-born freelance writer who has lived in over 40 different countries.
 He is author of Culture Shock!
 Brazil, and Cultural Shock!
 Portugal.